clairedavid/intro_to_ml/studies/studies_what_is_it.md

 ## The list

-The next section has a list of STEPs for you perusal.
+The next section lists some STEPs for you perusal.
 If you want to submit your own idea, please go to the Section {ref}`submit_own_step`